FlareSome/test/README.md

 # Weather Prediction System 🌤️

-A comprehensive IoT-based weather prediction system that collects real-time sensor data, integrates with WeatherAPI, trains machine learning models, and provides forecasts through an interactive NiceGUI dashboard with beautiful visualizations.
+A comprehensive IoT-based weather prediction system that collects real-time sensor data, integrates with WeatherAPI, trains machine learning models, and provides forecasts through a modern web interface powered by FastAPI backend and NiceGUI dashboard with beautiful visualizations.

 ## 🌟 Features